| Title: | Flexible Non-Linear Least Square Model Fitting |

 Additional parameters for future functionality. |

-containing the lower and upper confidence limits for
+A tibble containing the lower and upper confidence limits for

 each specified parameter.